Tax-exempt municipal bonds allow LPPC members to provide electricity, fuel and supplies that keep energy prices stable for their consumers.

 Publicly Owned Grid Infrastructure Should Be Covered By Any Federal Infrastructure Investment Program

-Principle: INTEGRATED RESOURCE PLANNING
+Principle: ALLOW FLEXIBILITY IN OPTIMIZING RESOURCE PLANNING

 Permitting for Energy Infrastructure Should Be Streamlined

 Necessary energy infrastructure development too often runs into bureaucratic obstacles.
 Federal and state regulators and land agencies should provide for efficient review of applications related to energy infrastructure projects, consistent with the Administration’s priority on energy infrastructure development.
+Inter-agency coordination in federal permitting is critical, as is effective federal-state collaboration.
+Such coordination is also critical in relicensing of existing facilities, such as hydroelectric facilities.

 LPPC members, like states, municipalities and other local government entities, use municipal bonds to invest in new infrastructure in the most affordable manner for the communities we serve.
 The interest earned on municipal bonds is currently exempt from federal income tax.
 In any future tax reform debates, Congress should continue the current federal tax treatment of municipal bonds.
 It is the primary financing tool of critical infrastructure investments and directly affects the prices that public power consumers pay for electricity, especially small business and low- and fixed-income households.